 The Mississippi River is America's aquatic aorta, pumping life through 2,350 miles of U.S. heartland.
 Its network of tributaries covers 1.2 million square miles, drains 30 states and is the third-largest river basin on Earth, after the Amazon and Congo.

 But due to a confluence of factors, the Mississippi has also become an accomplice in the deaths and displacement of countless marine animals — not to mention the economic suffering of humans who depend on them.
 As the river empties into the Gulf of Mexico, it inadvertently feeds the area's "dead zone," a low-oxygen wasteland that flares up every summer, rendering swaths of ocean unlivable.
-And thanks to historic floods in 2011, experts say this year may be much worse than usual.
+And thanks to historic floods, this year may be one of the worst we've ever seen, experts at the National Oceanic and Atmospheric Administration (NOAA) say.

 The Gulf dead zone is the largest in the U.S. and second-largest of more than 400 worldwide, a total that has grown exponentially since the 1960s.
 Smaller dead zones have appeared in other U.S. waterways, too, including Lake Erie, Chesapeake Bay, Long Island Sound and Puget Sound, and on many global coastlines.

-The Gulf dead zone owes its size — nearly 4 million acres in recent summers — to the mighty Mississippi, which collects tons of agricultural and urban runoff from Midwestern farms and cities like Minneapolis, St. Louis, Memphis, Baton Rouge and New Orleans.
+The Gulf dead zone owes its size — expected to cover 7,829 square miles this year — to the mighty Mississippi, which collects tons of agricultural and urban runoff from Midwestern farms and cities like Minneapolis, St. Louis, Memphis, Baton Rouge and New Orleans.
 When all that flows into the Gulf, it feeds oversized algae blooms that indirectly cause "hypoxia," or low oxygen levels.

-That process is now on steroids in 2011, as the swollen Mississippi River breaks flood records that have stood since the 1920s and '30s.
+That process is now on steroids, as the swollen Mississippi River breaks flood records that have stood since the 1920s and '30s, just as they did back in 2011.
 Periodic flooding is normal, but the river's surrounding landscape has also changed dramatically in recent decades, with more paved surfaces to worsen natural floods, and more synthetic fertilizers, animal waste and other nutrient-rich pollutants waiting for a ride south.
-As marine scientist and dead-zone expert Nancy Rabalais tells MNN, the chemical-laden floods of 2011 could fuel the biggest Gulf dead zone ever seen.
+As marine scientist and dead-zone expert Nancy Rabalais told MNN in 2011, the chemical-laden floods set the wheels in motion, creating a massive Gulf dead zone.
+That's the same sequence of events that occurred this year.
 "The best predictor is the river's nitrate load in May," Rabalais says.
-"And the amount that's coming down right now indicates it's going to be the largest one ever.
-It could be 5, 10, 15 percent larger."
+"And the amount that's coming down right now indicates it's going to be the largest one ever."

-That's not just a problem for sea life, either: With gas prices high and many fishermen and shrimpers still recovering from the Gulf oil spill, chasing their prey past a supersized dead zone might be cost-prohibitive, Rabalais adds.
+That's not just a problem for sea life, either: Many fishermen and shrimpers are forced to chase their prey past a supersized dead zone, which can be cost-prohibitive, Rabalais adds.
 "When the water is hypoxic to less than 2 parts per million, any fish, shrimp or crabs in that area have to leave.
 So that will significantly decrease the area where you can conduct fishing," she says.
 "Inshore fisheries in Louisiana have smaller boats, so many of them just won't be able to fish or trawl.
 The distance required and the fuel costs right now could keep them in port."

 When algae attack